This cajeta recipe is an easy caramel sauce made with goat milk that’s traditional in Mexico and has a rich, complex

 Got Goat Milk?

 Got goat milk?
 If yes, good.
-Cajeta is traditionally made with goat milk, although we also made it with cow milk and it was still obscenely indulgent, ridiculously easy, and just gosh darn good.
+Cajeta is traditionally made with goat milk, although we also made it with cow milk and it was still incredibly, intensely good.
 Just don’t try this with soy milk.
 Or almond milk.
 Or any other nondairy milk.
 Trust us.